Dr. John Q. Cook is a respected Chicago breast lift surgeon with more than 20 years of experience.

 Dr. Louis Benelli of Paris made a wonderful breast lift contribution when he suggested weaving a purse-string suture under the skin at the border of the oval.
 When this is tightened and a knot is placed, it brings the big oval down to the size of the smaller circle, so that healing can occur without excessive tension.

 This breast lift technique is well-suited to patients with smaller to midsize breasts that have developed a mild degree of settling after pregnancy or weight loss.
-The result is often enhanced by the placement of a saline or silicone gel breast implant in the plane that is appropriate for that patient’s needs (under the breast or under the breast and the pectoral muscle).
+The result may be enhanced by the placement of a saline or silicone gel breast implant in the plane that is appropriate for that patient’s needs (under the breast or under the breast and the pectoral muscle).
+In some patients, volume can be added with a fat transfer.

 There are some patients who just want a mild breast lift result and don’t want any scars except those around the areola.
 For them, the periareolar breast lift can be a reasonable option.
 It is possible to extend the power of this operation with a wider undermining of the skin and a tightening of the breast structure in the lower portion of the breast, but even then the operation is not as powerful as other types of breast lift.
 For some patients, the power of this approach can be enhanced with the BodyTite® procedure.